PDAL/PDAL/doc/stages/filters.covariancefeatures.rst

 The user can pick a set of feature descriptors by setting the ``feature_set`` option.
 Currently, the only supported feature is the dimensionality_ set of feature descriptors introduced below.
-Specifying any unrecognized ``feature_set`` will trigger computation of all available covariance features.

 Alternately, the user can provide a comma-separated list of ``features`` to explicitly itemize those covariance features they wish to be computed.

 Supported features include:

+* Anisotropy
+* DemantkeVerticality
+* Density
+* Eigenentropy
 * Linearity
+* Omnivariance
 * Planarity
 * Scattering
-* Verticality
-* DemantkeVerticality
-* Omnivariance
-* Anisotropy
 * Sum
-* Eigenentropy
 * SurfaceVariation
+* Verticality

 Example #1
 -------------------------------------------------------------------------------